nextfoam/baram-pages/docs/installationApptainer.markdown

     $ sudo apt install -y apptainer
     ```

+(Note) in the Ubuntu 18.04 or below, you need to compile apptainer manually by yourself according to the instruction in the https://github.com/apptainer/apptainer/blob/main/INSTALL.md

 - Install Apptainer in CentOS Linux
     ```
     $ sudo yum install -y epel-release